Transport and logistics industry grows whilst women's participation rates decline

 Membership is free and we encourage men and women from all aspects of the supply chain to join and contribute to the growth of participation of women in this integral industry sector.

-For more information about WISC visit http://womeninsupplychain.com.au/ or click here to view the paper.
+For more information about WISC visit https://womeninsupplychain.com.au/ or click here to view the paper.

 Media contact Nola Bransgrove +61 418 146 635